ropensci/software-review/README.md

 -   An [editor](#editors) will review your submission within 5 business days and respond with next steps.
-The editor may assign the package to reviewers, request that the package be updated to meet minimal criteria before review, or reject the package due to lack of fit.
+The editor may assign the package to reviewers, request that the package be updated to meet minimal criteria before review, or reject the package due to lack of fit or overlap.
 -   If your package meets minimal criteria, the editor will assign  1-3 reviewers.
     They will be asked to provide reviews as comments on your issue within 3 weeks.
 -   We ask that you respond to reviewers' comments within 2 weeks of the